volffili/coronavirus/README.md

 A simple app that shows the current statistics of covid-19 infected

-Checkout it out here: https://volffili.github.io/coronavirus/
+Check it out here: https://volffili.github.io/coronavirus/

 # vue-covid